ColourboxDevelopment/ColourboxDevelopment.github.io/index.md

 To use the Skyfish API you need to have an API key and secret.
 To see the key and secret associated with your account visit: [https://www.skyfish.com/account/api](https://www.skyfish.com/account/api)
 If you don't have access to the page or the key/secret are  missing contant your sales representative who can help you set it up.

 Once you have the key and secret you are ready to use the API.
-First step would be to get authentication up and running.
-Please see [Authentication](/authentication)
+First step would be to get [authentication](/authentication) up and running.

+A list of all supported endpoints can be seen here: [https://api.skyfish.com/](https://api.skyfish.com/)

 # List of supported SDKs
 - PHP [https://github.com/ColourboxDevelopment/SDK-PHP-Skyfish](https://www.skyfish.com/account/api)